davidlowryduda/complex_fractal/README.md

 params = (-0.4, 0.3, 2, 120, 5, 5);
 ```

 These values represent (c_real, c_imaginary, exponent, iterations, limit_sq_dist, zoom).
 The first two parameters specify the real and imaginary compnents of the fractal.
-You can use values for fractals you obtained in the above section for a more detailed view.
+You can use values for fractals you obtained in the above section for a more detailed view of a fractal.
 You don't need to tweak iterations and limit_sq_dist.
 Leave the exponent at 2 for starting out.

 Run the program.